dh-stanford/digitalhumanities.stanford.edu/src/dlcl-ats-roundup-summer-2024.md

 I've got plans coming together with Anna Jerve (also from Stanford Libraries and Doerr School) to pilot a "fleece to fiber" spinning club this fall.
 We've identified a real interest that spans students and staff, and I can see points of intersection with the developing Environmental Humanities program in DLCL as well.

 There's been an outpouring of interest in the joint textile specialist program with the Makery, and we'll have to make some hard choices about staffing for this upcoming year.
-But I'm excited about the potential of this collaborative stsaffing model.
+But I'm excited about the potential of this collaborative staffing model.

 ## Classes

 For this upcoming year, I'm teaching a compressed version of the non-English DH class in the fall, taking the winter off, then textile data visualization in the spring.
-I've been giving some thought this summer to what it might look like to teach a more coding-oriented version of non-English DH using generative AI plugins, but we'll see what the students' needs and interests (and langauges) are.
+I've been giving some thought this summer to what it might look like to teach a more coding-oriented version of non-English DH using generative AI plugins, but we'll see what the students' needs and interests (and languages) are.

 I'll also be running something we're calling the [DH Co-Op](https://dhcoop.stanford.edu/) throughout the year, focused mutual support for people who do non-English DH projects.
 I've built a very simple starter website, and have been mulling over different workshop and activity options for the group.